The collective story of the Centaurs condenses several myths that span the spectrum of life and death, nectar and poison.

-In my recent article in the Career Astrologer, I introduced the Centaur planets Chiron, Pholus and Chariklo.
+In my recent article, I introduced the Centaur planets Chiron, Pholus and Chariklo.
 We saw how their themes of healing come into play during the transits of 2020.
-Lets deepen our understanding of how these Centaurs guide individual lives, by delving in to notable case studies (in next week’s blogs).
+Let’s deepen our understanding of how these Centaurs guide individual lives, by delving in to notable case studies (in next week’s blogs).

 When inviting them into our charts, remember that they are visitors from the distant Kuiper belt.
 Imagine these planetoids swooping toward our region of space with their orbital lassos that weave outer-planet energies into familiar Saturnian turf.
 Although the outer planets’ transpersonal influences can be difficult to grasp, Centaurs mediate between inner and outer realms.
 As “rainbow bridges,” these planets provide a missing link for the counseling astrologer.

 Since his discovery in 1977, Chiron has worked his humble way into the astrological mainstream.
 Many know him as a Wounded Healer, Maverick, and Mentor.
 Now that Chiron has moved into Aries for the first time since discovery, we may find ourselves in a new era of working with the Centaurs.